 V was about a hostile, sneaky, Nazi-like alien race using humanity's credulity against them.
 Originally conceived as a show about the presidency of a Father Coughlin like American fascist, but the network demanded Nazis IN SPACE!

-There is a good example of the manipulative version in the Aschen, who, after giving mankind a crapton of Applied Phlebotinum, including a serum which doubles their lifespan, are discovered to be sterilizing the human population, so that they will eventually die out, and the Aschen can take over the planet.
+The Aschen, after giving mankind a crapton of Applied Phlebotinum, including a serum which doubles their lifespan, are discovered to be sterilizing the human population, so that they will eventually die out, and the Aschen can take over the planet.
 They are of course found out, but too late, requiring a Time TravelRetcon.
-SG-1 has a lot of those.

-Ba'al in Stargate Continuum does a textbook example of this, even phoning the President to tell him that he comes in peace, knowing that a direct attack would make things much harder.
+Ba'al in Stargate Continuum does this, even phoning the President to tell him that he comes in peace, knowing that a direct attack would make things much harder.
 It would have worked if there hadn't been a time traveling La Résistance waiting for his arrival.
+And if all his subordinates hadn't been Card Carrying Villains, including his lover, who betrays and murders him so they could attack.

 Subverted quite nicely in Earth: Final Conflict.
 When the show starts the aliens do have a great deal of influence, but many humans are still untrusting.
 More significantly, while the aliens do have a hidden agenda, it's not so much EVIL as a gambit driven by a desire to survive.